qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - am I talking to a human?
 - what are you?
 - aw thanks!

+## intent:cancel_easilydo_account
+- I've accidentally downloaded and signed up for EasilyDo instead of Email.
+How do I cancel my EasilyDo account?
+- Hello, I've accidentally downloaded and signed up for EasilyDo instead of Email.
+How do I cancel my EasilyDo account?

 ## intent:cancel_order
 - and like to cancel my order